godwire/LookCheckAI/README.md

 The project explores how structured wardrobe information, environmental conditions, user preferences, and large language model reasoning can be combined to generate practical outfit recommendations from clothes that the user actually owns.

 > **Project status:** Active development
-> LookCheckAI is currently a functional prototype.
-Core application flows are implemented, while recommendation logic, AI-assisted clothing analysis, personalization, testing, and deployment are still being developed.
+> LookCheckAI is a functional prototype with authenticated accounts, a deterministic recommendation engine, and optional AI assistance.
+Image storage, deployment, and preference learning beyond simple feedback are still being developed.

 ---